 Green tea is one of the most revered beverages in Asian countries like Japan and China.
 This true tea is an essential component of traditional medicine and is increasingly the center of new health research.
 Green tea has demonstrated health benefits including weight loss acceleration and potential cancer prevention.
 It is also one of the few sources of the amino acid l-theanine which may help to improve sleep and deliver additional benefits.

 Green tea is also notorious for developing bitter flavors if it's not brewed correctly.
 If you've tried green tea and find the flavor biting, you're probably making it wrong.
+The taste of green tea should be grassy, vegetal, nutty, or herbaceous, but never bitter.
 Controlling water temperature and selecting high quality leaves can make all the difference.
 With the following tips, you can make your green tea taste better.

 One reason green tea tastes bitter is you're using the wrong water.
 Tap water and distilled water don't develop tea flavors well.
 Minerals and chemicals in tap water can react with chemical compounds in green tea and turn the taste sour.
 Distilled water doesn't release flavor and results in a weak tea.
 Always use pure, filtered, or spring water when making your tea.

 The main culprits behind bitter green teas are temperature and steeping time.
 Green teas brewed at high temperatures turn bitter because polyphenols are released too fast.
 Steeping green tea for too long also results in bitter flavors.
 Essentially, brewing green tea is just like cooking a meal.
 If you leave it cooking for too long, it burns and tastes bad.